The Gun Question: What You Need To Know

-[su_heading style=”modern-1-orange” size=”18″ align=”left”]Truck Companies Policies on Carrying a Firearm[/su_heading]
+Truck Companies Policies on Carrying a Firearm

-Majority of trucking companies, if not all, will not allow the drivers to carry concealed firearms in the trucks.
+Most trucking companies, if not all, will not allow drivers to carry concealed firearms in their trucks.
 The main reason why trucking companies do not allow guns in their trucks is to avoid lawsuits.
-Due to vicarious liability, if an unexpected plot occurs and an exchange of fire ensues, the driver and the company are likely to face a Wrongful Death Lawsuit.
-No company wants to be sued millions of dollars due to a careless driver and in such a case, the company’s defense attorney will argue the driver willingly broke company policy by having a gun in the truck.
+Due to vicarious liability, if an unexpected plot occurs and an exchange of fire ensues, the driver and the company will likely face a Wrongful Death Lawsuit.
+No company wants to be sued for millions of dollars due to a careless driver.
+In such a case, the company’s defense attorney will argue the driver willingly broke company policy by having a gun in the truck.

-[su_heading style=”modern-1-orange” size=”18″ align=”left”]Private or Commercial Property Policies and Regulations[/su_heading]
+Private or Commercial Property Policies and Regulations

 Most truck drivers who advocate for the right of truckers to carry firearms mention the Michael Boeglin case as a perfect example.
-Michael was recently shot dead in his truck at an abandoned parking lot and his truck burned down.
-The aftermath gave rise to a petitioning of bill named ‘Mike’s Law’ that accumulated 11,000 signatures from fellow truck drivers.
+Michael was recently shot dead in his truck at an abandoned parking lot, and his truck burned down.
+The aftermath gave rise to a petitioning of the bill named ‘Mike’s Law’ that accumulated 11,000 signatures from fellow truck drivers.
 The objective of ‘Mike’s Law’ was to make it legal for truck drivers to carry firearms throughout the United States.
 Unfortunately, the bill did not pass the House since the National Rifle Association preferred a bill that favors all Americans, not just truck drivers, to carry their permitted concealed weapons anywhere.